docx to pdf java – Java Document Management using GroupDocs.Editor

 IssueSolution

-LicenseException on first runVerify that the trial or commercial license file is correctly placed and the path is supplied to Editor via License class.
+LicenseException on first runVerify that the trial or commercial license file is correctly placed and the path is supplied to Editor via the License class.

 OutOfMemoryError when processing large filesIncrease JVM heap size (-Xmx2g) or process documents in chunks using streaming APIs where available.